Motion Graphics, Project Management

 Telling Everyone's Stories

-We spent much of our time hunting down leads for stories new and old, whether that was highlighting student work or adapting a magazine article into a bite-sized shortform video.
+We spent much of our time hunting down leads for stories new and old.
 I even created my own version of RIT’s tiger mascot and used him in various healthy habits videos, the assets and writing of which were all mine.
-It felt good to help others, but also have the chance to express myself, too.

 In the beginning, there were off-brand colors.

-For my first week on the job, we went wild and created an entire pitch with original colors, shapes and fonts that, while cool, weren't really on-brand.
-At all.
+For my first week on the job, we went wild pitching a style that wasn't on-brand.
 Looking back, I'm glad Marketing & Communications forced us to get creative within the guidelines.
-Still, some of the ideas formed during this initial phase carried through, like the heavy use of gradients.
+Still, some of the ideas carried through, like the heavy use of gradients.

 2024: New ways to display